California outdoor weddings: The best, worst cities to have them, rankings show

-(NEXSTAR) — Considering a wedding outdoors in 2023?
-You’re not alone — but depending where you want to celebrate the big day, you may have better luck doing it than in others.
+Considering a wedding outdoors in 2023?
+You’re not alone — but depending on where you want to celebrate the big day, you may have better luck doing it than in others.

 Lawn care industry news outlet Lawn Love recently ranked the 200 biggest U.S. cities on their favorability for outdoor weddings based on several categories, including venue access/quality, affordability, services and climate.